pvdz/drew/README.md

 - Regular backslash rules apply.
 - Only the `i` flag is valid, other flags would be useless (due to the way `.test()` works)

-# Seeking past spaces, tabs, and comments

-Outside a token context you can use `~` to seek up to the next black token or newline.
-This will keep consuming whitespace until the current token is black or a newline.
-This will not consume anything if the current token is already black, a newline, the first token of input, or EOF.

-While not required to be used in conjunction, this is available to use `^` and `$` because other mechanisms would consume the token.
-But beware that `{A}` is not exactly the same as `~[A]`; the tilde (`~`) will stop seeking after the first newline and won't seek at the start of input.
-The curly brackets do continue to seek in those cases.

-_In Regex terms, this is similar to skipping as long as the current token matches `/[ \t]/`._

 # Start or end of line or file

 This is the `line-atom` rule.
 These special tokens (no wrapper allowed) are used to match the start or end of a line or file.